 Project management is a skill.
 And it’s vital to your success.
 Get good at it.

 Everyone has ideas.
 Few can execute.
 You’re better off having great execution and the wrong idea because with great execution you can learn and iterate on your vision as part of the execution.
 On the other hand, a great vision without execution will get you nowhere.

-Planning is how you turn your foundational materials into measurable goals, a prioritized to do list, and project plans, to achieve the next level of specificity of the Operating System and maximize your likelihood of success.
+Planning is how you turn your foundational materials into measurable goals, a prioritized to do list, and project plans, to maximize your likelihood of success.